123456Arshia/selfdriving-car-model/README.md

 Training a DQN agent in the Kivy application might require some time, and the performance may vary depending on your hardware.
 Author

-This project was developed by Arshia as a demonstration of Deep Q-Learning for self-driving car simulations.
+This project was developed by Arshia Taghavinejad as a demonstration of Deep Q-Learning for self-driving car simulations.

 Acknowledgments